2/20/2025

 Operator

 Thank you.
-Your next question comes from Chris Parkinson from Wolfe Research.
+Your next question comes from Chris Parkinson from Wolf Research.
 Please go ahead.

 speaker

-Hey guys, good morning.
-It's actually Andrew, on for Chris.
-Looking sort of towards capital allocation, can you speak to what you're seeing out there in the M&A environment and your appetite to add to both on US retail and smaller global tuck-ins?
-How should we think about that versus further share buybacks, dividend, etc.?
+Hey, guys.
+Good morning.
+It's actually Andrew on for Chris.
+So looking sort of towards capital allocation, can you speak to what you're seeing out there in the M&A environment and your appetite to add to bolt-ons in U.S. retail and smaller global tuck-ins?
+And how should we think about that versus further share buybacks, dividend, et cetera?

 speaker

-Yeah, thanks Andrew for the question.
-You will have seen that we just increased our dividend and that's increased on per share basis, 36% since the company was formed and we use the word stable and growing and we can kind of think of it in that billion dollar range as we continue to fund the dividend.
+Yeah, thanks, Andrew, for the question.
+So you will have seen that we just increased our dividend, and that's increased on per share basis 36% since the company was formed.
+And we use the word stable and growing, and we can kind of think of it in that billion-dollar range as we continue to fund the dividend.
 Yeah, we can talk about sources and uses after that, but to your point, free cash flow and how we might look to utilize that, certainly we're watching the tuck-in opportunity pipeline, but maybe I'll pass over to Mark to talk more about that.

 speaker